Samuel Simeon Fels

 Samuel Simeon Fels (February 16, 1860 in Yanceyville, North Carolina – June 23, 1950 in Philadelphia, Pennsylvania) was an American businessman and philanthropist.

 Biography

 Born to a Jewish family in Yanceyville, North Carolina, Fels family relocated to Philadelphia, where Samuel's older brother Joseph Fels founded a soap manufacturing company, Fels & Co., which found success with the product Fels-Naptha.
 Samuel became the company's first president, a post he held until his death at age 90.

+Fels was elected to the American Philosophical Society in 1939.

 Philanthropy

+An active philanthropist, Fels helped to establish the Committee of Seventy in 1904, for political reform in Philadelphia.
+The city was often portrayed in the popular press of the time as "a city mired in corruption".

-An active philanthropist, in 1936, Fels established the Samuel S. Fels Fund, which provides support to Philadelphia-area non-profit organizations.
-Fels also founded the University of Pennsylvania’s Fels Institute of Government.
+in 1936, Fels established the Samuel S. Fels Fund, which provides support to Philadelphia-area non-profit organizations.
+In 1937, his southside Philadelphia mansion was given to the University of Pennsylvania, for the foundation of the Fels Institute of Government.

 Fels is known for commissioning Samuel Barber's Violin Concerto Op.
 14 in 1939.

 In 1912, Henry H. Goddard dedicated his book on eugenics The Kallikak Family to Fels: "who made this study and who has followed the work from its incipiency with kindly criticism and advice".